murko-a/Surrogate-model-piston-cycle/README.md

 * [Authors and acknowledgment](#authors-and-acknowledgment)

 ## General info
-This project is about surrogate modeling of piston simulation function that calculates cycle time of one piston rotation regarding multiple parameters.
-Project is based on a equations,
+<p align="justify"> This project is about surrogate modeling of piston simulation function that calculates cycle time of one piston rotation regarding multiple parameters.
+Project is based on a equations,</p>

 $$ C(x) = 2\pi \sqrt{{M \over k+S^2 \frac{P_0 V_0}{T_0} \frac{T_a}{V^2} }} , \text{where} $$
 $$ V = S \frac{S}{2k}\bigg(\sqrt{A^2 + 4k \frac{P_0 V_0}{T_0}T_a} -A \bigg)$$
 $$A = P_0S + 19.62 M - \frac{kV_0}{S}$$